JohnnyLdeAlba/enigma4/README.md

 sudo ldconfig /usr/local/lib
 ```

-This will tell you if ImageMagick installed correctly by listing the all formats it was able to detect.
+This will tell you if ImageMagick installed correctly by listing all formats it was able to detect.
 ```bash
 magick identify -list format
 ```